hyperledger-cacti/cacti/README.md

 <img src="./resources/images/weaver-support-table.png">

 Prominent features in our future roadmap are:
-- Make the protocols for data transfer, asset transfer, and asset exchanges, more robust and foolproof using techniques validated through research and experimentation.
+- Make the protocols for data sharing, asset transfers, and asset exchanges, more robust and foolproof using techniques validated through research and experimentation.
 - Support the use cases of cross-network transaction invocations (i.e., instructions) and event dissemination (publish/subscribe).

 ## Repository Structure